For parents who divorce or otherwise split up, the most important document you have is your parenting plan.

 In most cases, parents share joint decision-making powers.
 This means they have to work together to come to a conclusion.
 But depending on the circumstances, the parenting plan may limit this power in certain areas or across the board.
 The document should also lay out the specific reasons for this.

-How to Create a Parenting plan
+How to Create a Parenting Plan

 As stated, Washington doesn’t have a template for how to create a parenting plan.
-What we laid out serves as a hypothetical example.
+What we laid out here serves as a hypothetical example.

 That said, these basics often serve as a starting point.
 Again, each case differs depending on the child’s needs and the specific details of the situation.
 But these are areas a parenting plan should and likely will address.